Moosyu/moosyu.github.io/src/pages/guides/lexiqqq_eleventy.md

 ```
 {% endraw %}

+notes:

-note: if your output directory is something other than the default _site, then edit the "_site/*" section on the last line to your output directory's name.
+if your output directory is something other than the default _site, then edit the "_site/*" section on the last line to your output directory's name.

+if the branch you want to push to is not called the default "main", eg its master make sure to edit line 5.

 # 3. configuring the workflow